 Our Theory of Change is grounded in two long-term goals that are inextricably linked: better outcomes for our students and the elevation of the quality and prestige of the teaching profession.

 - Building a movement of forward-thinking teachers through grassroots organizing in communities across the country

 - Identifying and training teacher leaders within that broader movement to take on key positions of influence in their schools, districts, states, and perhaps most importantly, within their teachers unions

 - Creating teacher-led policy recommendations in order to bridge the divide between policymakers and the classroom

 - Advocating for implementation of teacher-generated policy ideas

 - Scaling this model to reach critical mass in the communities we serve and across the country

 All of our work is guided by our teacher-written Declaration, a set of values and principles that we believe are necessary to improve outcomes for students and elevate the teaching profession.

 We work to change the education system from the inside to ensure that students graduate ready to fulfill their potential.
 Since the founding of Educators for Excellence in 2010:

-- A broad and diverse membership base of 30,000 educators have been organized and mobilized across the country
+- A broad and diverse membership base of more than 30,000 educators have been organized and mobilized across the country

 - 800 Teacher Leaders have built skills in effectively elevating their voices, organizing colleagues, and advocating for education policies that meet their students’ needs and support their professional growth